-The Risk & Compliance Committee met once during the 2020-2021 financial year and the Committee members and their respective meeting attendances are set out in the Directors' Report.
-Thorn's Board met on an increased frequency basis during the COVID-19 pandemic and assumed a number of the responsibilities that would have otherwise been dealt with by the Risk and Compliance Committee.
+The Risk & Compliance Committee met three times during the 2021-2022 financial year and the Committee members and their respective meeting attendances are set out in the Directors' Report.
+Thorn's Board has continued to meet on an increased frequency basis since the COVID-19 pandemic and assumed a number of the responsibilities that would have otherwise been dealt with by the Risk & Compliance Committee.

 The Board recognises the CGC's recommendation that the Chair should be an independent Director and that the Risk & Compliance Committee should consist of a majority of independent Directors.
-The Risk & Compliance Committee is not comprised of a majority of independent Directors and is not chaired by an independent Director.
+The Risk & Compliance Committee is not presently comprised of a majority of independent Directors and is not chaired by an independent Director.